satfra/DiFfRG/README.md

 Depending on your amount of CPU cores, you should adjust the `-j` parameter which indicates the number of threads used in the build process.
 Note that choosing this too large may lead to extreme RAM usage, so tread carefully - DiFfRG will try to auto-detect an appropriate value if `-j` is not set.

-As soon as the build has finished, you can find a full install of the library in the `DiFfRG_install` subdirectory.
+As soon as the build has finished, you can find a full install of the library in the directory passed to `-i` (here `/opt/DiFfRG`); the default is `~/.local/share/DiFfRG`.

 If you have changes to the library code, you can update the library by running
 ```bash